Game-Dev-Baram-Chahine/Algo-Thinking-Demo/README.md

 ## [Link To The Game On 'itch.io'](https://gamedevbc.itch.io/algo-thinking)

-* A game about thinking ahead
+* A game about thinking ahead it requiring strategic thinking and spatial reasoning skills to progress

 A script and the folder: